-Departure Dates: We are able to offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November and December for a group of 1 to 12 people.
+Departure Dates: We can offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November, and December for a group of 1 to 12 people.

 Equipment rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment

-The trail follows the Dudh Koshi valley north, meandering through the pines, crossing it twice by small suspension bridges before reaching the village of Monjo the entrance gate of the Sagarmatha National Park.
+The trail follows the Dudh Koshi valley north, meandering through the pines, crossing it twice by small suspension bridges before reaching the village of Monjo, the entrance gate of the Sagarmatha National Park.
 Beginning with a slight climb to Jhorsalle, the trail passes waterfalls and other culturally and naturally occurring items of interest.
 You will be rewarded with your first glimpse of Kusum Kanguru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
 A steep climb up to the beautiful village of Namche Bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.

-We start our trek with a pleasant walk through the forest with the magnificent view of mountains.
+We start our trek with a pleasant walk through the forest with a magnificent view of the mountains.
 We follow a spectacular path that traverses around the hillside high above the Dudh Kosi River.
-After walking for one hour you will arrive at Phungithanga.
+After walking for one hour, you will arrive at Phungithanga.
 The trail climbs past some water-powered prayer wheels and begins a sustained climb through a forest of tall, mature rhododendrons.
 Look out for musk deer and Himalayan tahr among the trees.
-The start of the Tengboche (3870m), the village is scattered across a wide, grassy saddle below a crescent-shaped ridge covered by scrub pines and firs.
+The start of the Tengboche (3870m), the village is scattered across a vast, grassy saddle below a crescent-shaped ridge covered by scrub pines and firs.
 From the viewpoint at the top of the hill, there are awe-inspiring views of distinctive peaks like Amadablam (6856m), standing proud of the massif containing Everest (8848m), Nuptse (7861m), Lhotse (8501m) and inspiring views of Himalayan giants.
 We visit the Buddhist Monastery at Tengboche, the largest in the Khumbu region.

 Day 08: - Lobuche to Gorakshep (5170m/16962ft), trekking to Everest Base camp (5364m/17598ft) back to Gorak shep (5170m/16962ft) : walking distance 7-8 hours, 450 meters ascent and 200 meters descent - 11.4 km

 After lunch, our adventure continues towards Everest Base Camp Distance 3.5 km one way.
 The trail passes through over rocky dunes and moraine and streams.
 The Base Camp area provides an opportunity to experience the freezing and harsh conditions that mountaineers brave to summit this famous mountain.
-In Everest Base Camp the climbers gather for summiting Everest during the high expedition season.
-We explore base camp and its surroundings glacier and return back to Gorakshep.
+In Everest Base Camp, the climbers gather for summiting Everest during the high expedition season.
+We explore the base camp and its surroundings glacier and return to Gorakshep.

-Mornings are usually sparkling and clear and this is the best time to climb the Kalapathar ( about 2 km one way) for one of the world’s definitive mountain views.
+Mornings are usually sparkling and clear, and this is the best time to climb the Kalapathar ( about 2 km one way) for one of the world’s definitive mountain views.
 We will be rewarded the 360-degree dramatic panoramic views of Mt Everest and surrounding mountains like Mt.
 Pumori, Mt.
 Lingtren, Mt.
 Khumbetse, Mt.
 Nuptse, Mt.
 Lhotse, Mt.
 Ama Dablam, Mt.
 Thamserku along with many other peaks.

 You will have an easy walk for about 2hrs to reach Lobuche and continue downhill to Pheriche.
-Continue down moraine to Dughla and drop to the bridge over the gushing stream that flows out of the glacier.
+Continue down the moraine to Dughla and drop to the bridge over the gushing stream that flows out of the glacier.
 Stay overnight at lodge.

 We will trek down through the hillside blanketed by rhododendron and juniper trees.
-It Takes approximately four hours to Tyangboche.
+It takes approximately four hours to Tyangboche.
 It is a small village with a famous monastery offering you splendid views of Mt.
-Amadablam, lush green hills and river views.
+Amadablam, lush green hills, and river views.

 The descent from Namche to the Dudh Koshi can be the hardest stage of the entire trek.
-Although the path is all downhill, the unrelenting slope places massive impact on the knees.
-Once you cross the high suspension bridge, the path runs mostly level.
-We will work through rhododendron and pine forests with the view of distance snow covered peak before arriving Phakding.
+Although the path is all downhill, the unrelenting slope places a massive impact on the knees.
+Once you cross the high suspension bridge, the trail runs mostly level.
+We will work through rhododendron, and pine forests with the view of distance snow covered peak before arriving Phakding.
 Enjoying the lush green scenery around and passing through the incredible mountain scenery and local Sherpa village arrival in Lukla.
 You’ll have time to stroll around the local areas.

-Saying a final goodbye to our porters, we will have a flight back to Kathmandu of an exciting one hour, we will drop off to your hotel.
+Saying a final goodbye to our porters, we will have a flight back to Kathmandu of an exciting one hour; we will drop off to your hotel.

 Not satisfied with this itinerary?
 Cutomize Now